eliasmagn/QloApps_LIKK/README.md

 ```

 Alternatively trigger the upgrade from **Modules → Module Manager** in the back office.
 The installer is safe to re-run; it only creates missing tables.

+### Rate plan management UI

+Back-office staff can administer pricing rules from **Hotel Reservation System → Rate Plans**:

+- Create and edit rate plans with translated names, taglines and long-form descriptions.
+- Define pricing method, plan currency, eligible resource kinds and optional audience segment tags.
+- Capture cancellation policy notes, deposit requirements and approval flags.
+- Jump into per-plan season management to configure fixed or percentage adjustments, date windows and stay/lead-time constraints.

+Seasonal rules live under the same navigation: choose a plan, then click **Seasons** to open an inline list filtered to that plan.
+Each season supports fixed amount or percentage adjustments expressed in minor units/basis points plus optional stay, occupancy and lead-time guards.

 ## Distribution Flags
 All Kunstort-specific flags live in `config/defines_custom.inc.php`: